6 Essential Nutrients for Healthy Skin

 These fatty acids are probably the most needed nutrient for your skin.
 They can really help make your skin soft, supple and healthy if consumed on a regular basis.

-There is very less that Omega 3 fatty acid can’t do for your skin.
-It helps in maintaining skin’s moisturization level and also reduces skin inflammation.
-Studies have shown that they can also protect the skin from the effect of harmful UV rays.
+There is very little that Omega 3 fatty acid can’t do for your skin.
+It helps maintain the skin’s moisturization level and also reduces skin inflammation.
+Studies have shown that they can also protect the skin from the effects of harmful UV rays.

 omega 3 fatty acid